fkie-cad/amides/README.md

 source <VIRTUAL-ENVIRONMENT-LOCATION>/bin/activate
 ```

-To install the `amides` package and all its dependencies, change into the `amides` directory and execute
+To install the `amides` package and all its dependencies, change into the `amides/amides` directory and execute

 ```bash
 pip install -r requirements.txt